-No animals, except service animals, are allowed in the buildings nor on the grounds of Manono Campus, Pālamanui, or any satellite campuses owned or leased by Hawai'i CC.
-(Policy Haw 2.100)
+No animals, except Service Animals, are allowed in the buildings nor on the grounds of Manono Campus, Pālamanui, Kō Education Center, or any satellite campuses owned or leased by Hawai'i CC.
+Under federal and state law, Service Animals are allowed in areas where animals, including pets, are generally not permitted.
+(EP 1.207)